 Arguably the most famous French mustard brand, Maille has been around for centuries, selling vinegar and mustard in storefronts in Paris and Dijon.
 Today, you’ll likely be able to find Maille’s most common versions–Dijon and Whole Grain–in your local gourmet grocery store, but in France you’ll be able to find versions made with truffles, grilled onions, walnuts, pesto, black currants, and more.

-Where to find it: Visit your local grocery store, order online from Amazon, or stop by a Maille boutique in Bordeaux, Paris, Dijon, Melbourne, or London
+Where to find it: Visit your local grocery store, order online from Amazon, or stop by a Maille boutique in Bordeaux, Paris, Dijon, Melbourne, or New York City.

 An offshoot of the Maille brand, Amora mustard is one of the most popular mustards in France, found in nearly every kitchen.
 With the tagline “fine et forte” it’s much spicier than a regular Dijon–and you can even find the “extra forte” version, a rich and spicy condiment that will make your sinuses tingle.
 While brands like Maille and Pommery come in beautiful bottles with beautiful labels (and the price tags to match), Amora is a more minimalist design and can be found in French grocery stores for under €2.

-Where to find it: Amora is supremely easy to find in any market in France, and you can find them in some supermarkets in England.
+Where to find it: Amora is supremely easy to find in any market in France, but it’s a bit trickier to track down in the United States.
+It’s available on Amazon, but you can find better prices for it at Le Panier Francais.